- It's too expensive to Start School Later.

 _Many school systems currently start high schools first and then recirculate buses two or three times to ferry middle and elementary school students to school later in the morning - an efficient and cost-saving approach.
 It is often suggested that high school and elementary schools hours be flipped so that high schools can start later at no additional cost.
 Such proposals usually meet with huge public outcry about the dangers of having first graders standing outside waiting for buses at 6 a.m.

 What is overlooked in this outcry is that it is also unsafe to have 15-year-old girls standing on dark corners alone at 6 a.m. or to send new, sleep-deprived teen drivers out onto the roads at that time.
-According to a 2008 study, for example, found that the weekday crash rate among high schoolers in Virginia Beach, where classes began at 7:20-7:25 a.m. was significantly higher than in adjacent Chesapeake, VA, where classes started at 8:40-8:45.
+A 2011 study, for example, found that the weekday crash rate among high schoolers in Virginia Beach, where classes began at 7:20-7:25 a.m. was significantly higher than in adjacent Chesapeake, VA, where classes started at 8:40-8:45.
 Another study in Fayette County, KY linked a move to a later high school start time to a drop in the rate of teen car crashes.

 It’s not safe for any child, even a high school student, to walk to school or wait for buses in the dark.
 Age does nothing to make pedestrians more visible to drivers.
 Transportation departments should work to arrange bus runs and school opening times to keep ALL students safe, not just the youngest ones.
 The following stories point to tragedies that could have been averted with a later school start time.
 The cost of continuing to ignore the safety risks with early school start times is a high price to pay.
+Below is just a sampling of safety incidents:

 In Cary, NC, a 12-year old boy was struck prior to 7:00a.m. at his bus stop.
 A 13-year old girl in Fall River, MA was struck near her bus stop at 6:23a.m.
 More recently, a 9 year old girl was struck and killed in Westwood, OH in the early morning darkness while waiting for her bus.